pharmaledgerassoc/eth-adapter/README.md

 For options 1-3, you'll be prompted to provide necessary information such as blockchain URLs and file names.
 #### Note
-- Ensure you have the necessary permissions and access to the blockchain instances you're working with.
 - Always verify the integrity of the data after migration.
 - Verify that the JSON file is valid.